dappforce/subsocial-docs/docs/develop/how-to-guides/profiles/FetchProfiles.md

 displayed_sidebar: developSidebar
 ---

-**This section covers how to fetch profiles from Subsocial Blockchain.**
+**This section covers how to fetch profiles from the Subsocial blockchain.**

 ## Find and load a single profile